 - Prepare and cut the design on suitable heat transfer vinyl (or alternative material).
-See above for tips.
-Ensure it is correctly sized for your application.
+Ensure it’s correctly sized for your treat bag.

 - Once your design is cut, weeded, and ready to go, double check before application.
-Position and check the placement of your full design before committing to ironing it into place.
+Position and check the placement and look of your full design before committing to ironing it into place.
+Happy?
+Ready to iron!

 - Apply the heat transfer(s) per the instructions for your chosen vinyl product.
 A Teflon sheet is handy for extra protection, if you have one.
-Our iron-on here was a single piece application, but protection is especially important is layering multiple pieces to form your design.
+Our iron-on here was a single piece application, but protection is especially important is layering multiple pieces in your design.
 See our DIY shadow effect t-shirts for layering tips, if needed.